funnyPhani/Red-Wine-Quality/README.md

 Output variable (based on sensory data):
 12 - quality (score between 0 and 10)

-Applied RandomForest to get the results.
+Applied RandomForestClassifier to get the results.